hakilebara/ossecateur/README.md

-# Ossec-manager
+# ossecateur

 This README outlines the details of collaborating on this Ember application.

- a Web Front End for OSSEC that handles alerts visualisation and acknowledgement.
+ a Web Front End for OSSEC that handles alerts visualisation and acknowledgement. ossecateur is based on OSSEC 2.8

 ## Prerequisites